andycham/wltest/README.md

-WL Test is a PHP console application that scrapes the following website https://wltest.dns-systems.net/ and returns a JSON array of all the product options on the page, sorted by the annual price in descending.
+WL Test is a PHP console application that scrapes the following website https://wltest.dns-systems.net/ and returns a JSON array of all the product options on the page, sorted by the annual price in descending order.

 ## Installing Dependencies